 America’s national monuments are at risk.
 President Trump signed an Executive Order on April 26 ordering the Department of the Interior to review national monuments designated under the Antiquities Act since 1996 that are larger than 100,000 acres in size, or where the Interior Secretary determines the designation was made without adequate public outreach or support.
-Last Friday, the Department of Interior released a list of 27 monuments that will be undergoing that review.
-Six of those — more than 20% — are in California: Berryessa Snow Mountain, Carrizo Plain, Giant Sequoia, Mojave Trails, Sand to Snow, and San Gabriel Mountains National Monuments.
+The initial list of 27 monuments that would undergo review included six in California: Berryessa Snow Mountain, Carrizo Plain, Giant Sequoia, Mojave Trails, Sand to Snow, and San Gabriel Mountains National Monuments.

 Our parks and monuments are for all Americans, preserving America’s heritage and history, as well as safeguarding irreplaceable wildlife, habitat and natural resources.
 They serve as a testament to our collective history and should be protected for future generations.
 Since being an enacted in 1906, the Antiquities Act has been utilized by 16 Presidents and has preserved iconic American places and landscapes.

 An attack on one monument is an attack on all public lands!

 Please join us and urge your Congressional Representative to protect America’s monuments and public lands.

 If you take action and have not already registered, you will receive periodic updates and communications from California State Parks Foundation.

 Protect America's National Monuments